SuperTax/TagUI/src/media/RPA Workshop.md

-*TagUI is a command-line tool for digital process automation.
-This branch of automation is commercially known as RPA (robotic process automation).
-RPA aims to reproduce user interactions with computer applications, for example mouse clicks and keyboard entries.
-For more info and documentation, refer to [TagUI home page](https://github.com/kelaberetiv/TagUI).*
+**TagUI is a command-line tool for digital process automation.
+This branch of automation is commercially known as RPA (robotic process automation), and aims to reproduce user interactions with computer applications - for example mouse clicks and keyboard entries.
+For more info and documentation, visit TagUI [repository page](https://github.com/kelaberetiv/TagUI).**

 # [Setup](https://github.com/kelaberetiv/TagUI#set-up)
 *In this section, we'll download and install TagUI on your computer - it works on Windows, macOS, Linux.*

 - TagUI is easy to use right away, in most environments all dependencies are packaged in
-- To use [visual automation](https://github.com/kelaberetiv/TagUI#visual-automation) on desktop or browser, be sure to have OpenJDK v8 (64-bit) or later
+- To use [visual automation](https://github.com/kelaberetiv/TagUI#visual-automation) on desktop or browser, be sure to have Java v8 or greater installed

 Platform|macOS|Linux|Windows|Node.js (macOS/Linux)
 :------:|:---:|:---:|:-----:|:-------------------: